BatelBB/BatelBB/README.md

 # Hi there, I'm Batel 👋

-- 🎓 Third-year software engineering student at Ben-Gurion University.
+- 🎓 Fourth-year software engineering student at Ben-Gurion University.
 - 🚀 Currently contributing to Greenshot open source code, developing a Chrome extension, and exploring Python projects.
 - 🔭 Passionate about astronomy, and always looking for opportunities to learn more.
 - 🥉 Third place in a hackathon, built a website for NASA Space App Challenge, and mentored in a SpaceIL hackathon.